Jean Segura Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.
+- The Athletics pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.

-- The Athletics have a 6.60 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 6.70 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (100 total, 1.7 per game).
+- Athletics pitchers combine to surrender 100 total home runs at a clip of 1.7 per game (most in baseball).

-- Medina (0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.
+- Blackburn (0-0) makes the start for the Athletics, his second of the season.

-- In his most recent time out -- out of the bullpen on Sunday -- the righty threw 5 1/3 innings against the Houston Astros, giving up five earned runs while surrendering seven hits.

-- The 24-year-old has amassed a 6.83 ERA and 7.8 strikeouts per nine innings in five games this season, while giving up a batting average of .255 to opposing hitters.
+- His last appearance came on Tuesday against the Atlanta Braves, when the righty threw four innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.